-~/install/seqcluster/anaconda/conda install seqcluster bcbio-nextgen -c bioconda
+''' ~/install/seqcluster/anaconda/conda install seqcluster seqbuster bedtools samtools →pip nose numpy scipy pandas pyvcf -c bioconda '''

 With that you will have everything you need for the python package.
-The last step is to add seqcluster to your PATH (see below).
+The last step is to add seqcluster to your PATH if conda is not already there.